 Of course you should change the time out if you want.
 However, after waiting 25 seconds I did a status check:

-It obviously didn’t work!
+What the? 🙁 It obviously didn’t work!
 After trying some more time outs I concluded it didn’t really work.
 Googling for my drive and hdparm I quickly found a lot of other people which ran in the same problem.
 Furthermore I discovered that Linux and the old Western Digital Green Caviar drives don’t play well with each other.
-To summarize: the drive puts heads into parking position after 8 seconds idle time!
-This causes a very high Load_Cycle_Count.
-To check this, you have to install the smartctl utility:
+To summarise: the drive puts heads into parking position after 8 seconds idle time!
+This causes a very high Load_Cycle_Count

 Then, check the S.M.A.R.T. data for you drive: